Sexual health

 There are over 30 pharmacies in Tower Hamlets that are signed up to deliver free sexual health services.
 These include emergency hormonal contraception (EHC), chlamydia and gonorrhoea testing.
 Find your nearest pharmacy.

-• It could be taken orally as a pill (commonly called the morning after pill).
-This is best taken as soon as possible after unprotected sex.
-It is likely to be easier and faster to go to your local pharmacy to get this.
-If you cannot get this from the pharmacy then please book an emergency contraception appointment online through All East.
+- Emergency Hormonal Contraception (EHC): Commonly known as the "morning after pill," it's most effective when taken as soon as possible after unprotected sex.
+Available at local pharmacies.
+If you cannot access this from the pharmacy then please book an emergency contraception appointment online through All East

-• There is also the Emergency intrauterine device (IUD) which is the most effective form of emergency contraception available.
-To access emergency IUD, you can walk into the sexual health clinic at Ambrose King Centre or call 0207 4804737.
+- Emergency Intrauterine Device (IUD): The most effective form of emergency contraception.
+To access an emergency IUD, you can walk into the sexual health clinical at Ambrose King Centre or call 020 7480 4737.

-PEPSE - Post-exposure prophylaxis for HIV after sexual exposure is a four week course of HIV medication you can take after unprotected sex or a condom accident, to reduce your risk of becoming HIV positive.
+- PEPSE is a four week course of HIV medication you can take after unprotected sex or a condom accident, to reduce your risk of becoming HIV positive.
 PEPSE must be started within 72 hours of the unprotected sex or condom accident.
 It is best to start PEPSE as soon as possible.

 Positive East

-• health and wellbeing activities (e.g. acupuncture, mindfulness, yoga, women gym sessions, etc.)
+- health and wellbeing activities: acupuncture, mindfulness, yoga, women’s gym sessions, etc.

 For more information on help after sexual abuse, please see our directory about support services for sexual abuse (including online sexual abuse).